Missing 11-year-old girl from Bolton found ‘safe and well’ in London

 Video: Police appeal for help tracing 11-year-old Fatuma Kadir

-An 11-year-old girl who was reported missing after travelling from Greater Manchester to London has been found ‘safe and well’.
+An 11-year-old girl who travelled from Greater Manchester to London without telling her parents has been found ‘safe and well’.

-Police had appealed for help tracing Fatuma Kadir, who left her parents’ home in Bolton on Thursday evening and arrived at London Euston at 1.13am on Friday.
+Police had appealed for help tracing Fatuma Kadir, who was reported missing after leaving her home in Bolton on Thursday evening.

-She was found in London on Saturday and officers are now working to reunite her with her family.
+She was found in London on Saturday and will now be reunited with her family.

 Detective Chief Inspector Paul Rollinson, of Greater Manchester Police, said: “We are delighted to confirm that Fatuma Kadir has been found safe and well.